What Will My Day Include

 - Dinner 4:30 p.m. – 6:00 p.m.

 Medication education and pharmacy counseling is available to all patients from our team of pharmacists, physicians, and nurses.
 It is likely that your medication regimen will change throughout your stay at Magee, as you recover.
 When you leave Magee, it is quite possible that your home medications will be different than they were prior to your injury, illness, or surgery.
 We encourage you to ask questions and discuss options with your team at any time.
 Before you leave, make sure you are comfortable with your medication schedule and that you know how to take your medications.
-Tools, such as www.mymedschedule.com and a pill box/organizer, may help you organize your medications and remember to take them.
+Tools, such as a customized medication schedule (www.mymedschedule.com) and a pill box/organizer, may help you organize your medications and remember to take them.
+Your case manager and a clinical pharmacist will assist you to make arrangements for all home medications before your discharge.

 Other Services As Needed